ZSL 200 logo

 Richmond river bed survey

-Every year in November, the weir at Richmond Lock is lifted to allow a portion of the river to drain naturally at low tide.
-We use this opportunity to scout the river bed for any species that are not native to this country's waterways.
+Every year in November, the weir at Richmond Lock was lifted to allow a portion of the river to drain naturally at low tide.
+We used this opportunity to scout the river bed for any species that are not native to this country's waterways.
 During the 2014 survey, the invasive quagga mussel (Dreissena rostiformis bugensis) was identified for the first time.
 This part of the river is home to populations of rare freshwater mussel, so it’s especially concerning that the quagga’s arrival will add to the pressures that threaten their future.

 People and partners